siefkenj/unified-latex/README.md

 ### Testing

-Tests in a specific workspace can be run via `npx jest` in that workspace.
+Tests in a specific workspace can be run via `npx vitest` in that workspace.
 These for the whole project can be run via `npm run test` in the root directory.

 ### Readme Generation and Consistency